-Patients who are not diagnosed within a timely manner may file a medical malpractice claim against their treating physician.
-If you are a victim of this kind of medical negligence, you can reach out to one of our personal injury attorneys at Rosenfeld Injury Lawyers to discuss your legal options.
+Patients not diagnosed promptly may file a medical malpractice claim against their treating physician.
+If you are a victim of medical negligence, you can reach out to one of our personal injury attorneys at Rosenfeld Injury Lawyers, LLC to discuss your legal options.

 Our experienced personal injury attorneys can help you determine if you have a case and take the necessary steps to receive compensation.